Hometown - YA Fiction - Work in Progress

 “What am I feeling?
 I’m

 ashamed.”
-Coached looked back and glared at me.
-But after everything, I was too
+Coached looked back, set his jaw and glared at me.
+But after

-shaken to care.
-“I’m ashamed of our town, our team, the fans.
-We just wanted to
+everything, I was too shaken to care.
+“I’m ashamed of our town, our team, the

 Coach cut in.
 “Ben, come on, let’s